ICT-Mahidol/Gemini-2023/Echo/gemini-tcs/Gemini-1/Gemini-1.md

 3. Validate a science plan by science observers.
 4. Create an observing program by science observers.

+## Design Pattern
+The Echo-Gemini project is designed around the MVC (Model-View-Controller) pattern, which separates the application into three interconnected components:

+- **Model**: The project defines several classes (e.g., ObservingProgramEcho, SciencePlanEcho, and User) responsible for managing the application's data.
+These classes handle operations related to observing programs, science plans, and users.
+- **View**: HTML templates are used to present the application's data to users.
+These templates, including those for displaying created science plans, creating observing programs, and creating/validating science plans, are responsible for rendering the user interface in a readable format.
+- **Controller**: Java classes serve as controllers, managing HTTP requests and acting as intermediaries between the model and view.
+Controllers process user inputs, update the model based on these inputs, and select the appropriate view to render the response to the user.

 ## How to run the Application
 To run the application, download the implementations folder and execute the Java file named "BackendApplication.java".